 What is the best area to stay in Auckland?

-Some of the best areas to stay in Auckland are: 1.
-Newmarket- best for retail and public transportation 2.
-Mt.
-Eden- best for family stay and dining options 3.
-Mission Bay- Best for most amazing beaches 4.
-Piha- best for watersports
+Some of the best areas to stay in Auckland are the Newmarket (best for retail and public transportation), Mt.
+Eden (best for family stay and dining options), Mission Bay(comprises some of the best beaches), and Piha(known for watersports).

 What can you do in Auckland?

-Some of the most adventurous things to do in Auckland are: 1.
-Sky Walking and Sky Jumping at Sky Tower 2.
-Sailing in Yachts 3.
-Zip Lining and Jet Skiing at Waiheke Island 4.
-Taking a Waitomo Glowworm Cave Express Tour 5.
-Exploring the Beaches on both East Coast and West Coast
+Some of the most adventurous things to do in Auckland are Sky Walking and Sky Jumping at Sky Tower, Sailing in Yachts, Zip Lining and Jet Skiing at Waiheke Island, Taking a Waitomo Glowworm Cave Express Tour, exploring the Beaches on both East Coast and West Coast.

 Which is the best time to visit Auckland?

-March to May and September to November is the most perfect time to visit Auckland and enjoy the warm climate and thinly crowded places.
+March to May and September to November is the most perfect time to visit Auckland as it is not crowded and you can enjoy the warm climate, indulge in several adventurous activities, and explore some of the best beaches.

 Is Auckland expensive?